-I was enjoying a Facetime conversation last week as is the norm under quarantine and quite randomly the conversation moved to what exercise we have all been doing since movements have been restricted.
+I was enjoying a Facetime conversation last week and quite randomly the conversation moved to what exercise we have all been doing since movements were restricted when we used to quarantine.

 To my surprise yoga appeared to be the clear winner, beating our rivals such as running, circuits and other bodyweight exercises (The Bodyweight Beast being the clear exception).

 After a few minutes of conversation it was becoming evident that regardless of why they had gravitated towards yoga; whether it be it mindfulness, flexibility or strength, the benefits of daily practice had surpassed all expectations.
 Almost simultaneously, we spurted out ‘why didn’t we do this before?’.
 In truth I wish I had started it years ago and I wish I could continue to do a more consistent yoga practice.
 It is only through my own inability to prioritise, that I don’t.
 But I should, hell we all should.